Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 Thursday, June 12, 2025 Hilton Garden Inn, 1201 North H St., Lompoc, CA 93436

-In-person public hearings will begin at 5 p.m., starting with an open-house information session to allow attendees to view informational posters, speak with project representatives, and sign-up to provide an oral comment.
-Written comments can also be submitted at the in-person public hearings.
-A Spanish interpreter will be available as needed.
+In-person public hearings began at 5 p.m., and started with an open-house information session to allow attendees to view informational posters, speak with project representatives, and sign-up to provide an oral comment.
+Written comments were also submitted at the in-person public hearings.
+A Spanish interpreter was available as needed.

-The public hearing session will be called to order at 5:30 p.m.
-The DAF will provide a presentation about the proposal and the environmental
+The public hearing session was called to order at 5:30 p.m.
+The DAF provided a presentation about the proposal and the environmental

 impact analysis.
 Click here to view the recorded presentation.

-The oral public comment session will begin at approximately 6 p.m.
-Each speaker will have up to three minutes to provide their comment.
-Oral comments will be transcribed by a stenographer for the public record.
+The public oral comment session began at approximately 6 p.m.
+Each speaker had up to three minutes to provide their comment.
+Oral comments were transcribed by a stenographer for the public record.

 Virtual Public Hearing (6 p.m. - 8 p.m.
 Pacific Time)